UPDATED- DECEMBER 2009

 2. I have no interest in advertising contracts, "perks" and/or free "loans" with audio manufacturers.
 Accordingly, you will see just two, three and sometimes one (or even no!) component in the highest class, not the regular 50 or more you will see in some 'famous' lists.

-3. I am not trying to sell anyone anything with this list, they are references only, so the short descriptions of the listed components will be "matter-of-fact" and a bit "dry", not the advertising copy, romantic prose or the lust inducing "audio pornography" seen elsewhere.
+3. I am not trying to sell anyone anything with these lists, they are references only, so the short descriptions of most of the listed components will be "matter-of-fact" and a bit "dry", not the advertising copy, romantic prose or the lust inducing "audio pornography" seen elsewhere.

-4. I did not create this list to become "popular".
+4. I did not create these reference lists to become "popular".
 This means that the components which are famous and have "followings" are subject to the same degree of scrutiny as all the rest.
 I don't believe in "sacred cows".
 Audio components are only inanimate tools, without life, personalities or souls, and nothing more.

 TopIt is impossible for this or any other list to be absolutely non-biased, because we are all ultimately human.
 A combination of serious effort, continual self-appraisal, maximum independence and complete disclosure are the required tools to minimize the bias and maximize the accuracy and usefulness of what is written.

-I, Arthur Salvatore, am the Main Contributor, sole editor and sole writer of this list but, as I diclosed within the very first paragraph above, I also receive considerable help and input from other audiophiles that I know and trust.
-This trust is such that a few of the References will be based on their judgement and their experiences alone.
+I, Arthur Salvatore, am the Main Contributor and sole editor of this list.
+However, as I disclosed within the very first paragraph above, I also receive considerable help and input from other audiophiles that I know and trust.
+This trust is such that a few of the References will be based on their judgment and their experiences alone.
 I am prepared then, in certain, specific instances, to put my own reputation within their hands.
+In short, and to be crystal clear, I am accountable, and take full responsibility, for their judgments.

 This policy is also consistent with the fact that I have personally purchased components in the past strictly on their word.
 I feel that it would be inconsistent and hypocritical for me to personally benefit from this information and not share it with others.